 By Amos Davidson This is the thought that ran through my mind at the end of one of the most stressful events that I had this semester.
 As I watched the students in elegant formal wear dance to the last song of the first off-campus event our Campus Activity Board (CAB)...

 The CSI has two leadership bodies within the Commission: Directorate Governing Board and the Leadership Team.
 The Directorate Governing Board, is the advisory body of the Commission and provides the long-term vision for the commission and works to ensure the Commission leadership is meeting the goals and vision of the Commission.
 While the Directorate Governing Board provides long-term visioning for the Commission, the Leadership Team is responsible for carrying out the day-to-day work of the Commission.

 The dynamic structure of our Commission leadership – inclusive of our CSI Leadership Team and Directorate Governing Board – allows the CSI to provide ongoing professional development support to our members, while also focusing on our long-term vision for the CSI’s work to advance the mission and goals of ACPA.

-Assistant Director of Campus Life and Student Involvement
+Associate Director of Campus Life and Student Involvement

 Chief of Staff

 Vice Chair for Social Justice and Inclusion

 Assistant Dean for Campus Life